Mary & George: A Gripping Tale of Ambition, Power, and Delicious Deception

 But we digress, inspired by Benjamin Woolley’s novel The King’s Assassin, Mary & George opens in 1592 as Mary Villiers gives birth to her second son, George.
 This crucial moment begins to weave the threads of a lethal tale of ambition, manipulation, power, codependency, desire, and intrigue.
 George’s position as the second son, bereft of inheritance prospects, sets the stage for a story of familial strife and individual identity.

 As the narrative progresses, Mary’s aspirations for George clash with his personal desires, particularly his affection for a serving girl named Jenny (Emily Fairn) and the exploration of his own sexuality.
-The show skillfully navigates themes of social hierarchy, manipulation, and strategic maneuvering, depicting Mary’s efforts to secure her son’s future amidst financial challenges and social pressures of the time.
+The show skillfully navigates themes of social hierarchy, manipulation, and strategic maneuvering, depicting Mary’s efforts to secure her son’s future amidst the financial challenges and social pressures of the time.

 The story takes an intriguing turn as Mary orchestrates George’s education in France, exposing him to a world of refinement and sexual dynamics.
 Upon returning to England, George becomes entangled in his mother’s ambitious schemes, including her elaborate plans to involve him sexually with King James VI and I (Tony Curran).
 The portrayal of England’s queer ruler and the complexities within his court adds depth to the narrative, showcasing the intersection of personal desires and political ambitions.